FaizAzizAtK/SPART/README.md

 results = recommender.recommend(
     examples=examples, # The input-output examples
-    num_examples=1, # Use first example for training, rest for testing context="Extract name and age from text", # Extra context for the LLM similarity_threshold=0.85, # Threshold to reach before recommending max_iterations=3, # If threshold isn't reached then optimization will be attempted 3 times semantic_similarity=False, # Don't evaluate based on semantics
+    num_examples=1, # Use first example for training, rest for testing context="Input contains a short sentence with a person's name and age.
+Extract both in the format 'Name: X, Age: Y'.", # Extra context for the LLM similarity_threshold=0.85, # Threshold to reach before recommending max_iterations=3, # If threshold isn't reached then optimization will be attempted 3 times semantic_similarity=False, # Don't evaluate based on semantics